alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-muslims-kafirs-exchanging-visits.md

 ---
-layout: post
-title: "Ruling on Muslims and non-Muslims exchanging visits"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 8097, Question 3"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "If your intention of visiting is to advise and invite them to Islam, then inviting to Islam is a noble aim.
-Therefore, your invitation and visit at their houses is a means to realize this noble objective; the means are judged the same as their objectives."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 8097, Question 3
+summary: If your intention of visiting is to advise and invite them to Islam, then inviting to Islam is a noble aim.
+Therefore, your invitation and visit at their houses is a means to realize this noble objective; the means are judged the same as their objectives.
+title: Ruling on Muslims and non-Muslims exchanging visits
 ---

 ### Question: